rweddell/CustomerServiceBot/cs-wordvectors/README.md

 This is the recommended approach if you don't have access to a GPU.
 Copy the repo to your environment.
 Open the cs-wordvectors.ipynb notebook.
 Run the cells to train the model and interact with the chatbot.
+    The cells will run /hugging-face/train.py and /hugging-face/interact.py The training script creates a subfolder where the trained models are saved.
 ```
 git clone https://github.com/rweddell/CustomerServiceBot-RW